D. Yvette Wohn, Assistant Professor in Information Systems (http://informatics.njit.edu/people/wohn)

 Undergraduate Research Assistants

-Basma is a third year undergraduate student majoring in Biology and minoring in Science, Technology, and Society.
-She has worked on the Virtual Sisters Focus Group Project and the Color Mood Project.
-She hopes that her research work will help connect and benefit the women on campus as well as helping people have a better understanding of their moods.
+Basma is a fourth year undergraduate student majoring in Biology and minoring in Science, Technology, and Society.
+She has worked on the Virtual Sisters Focus Group Project and the telehealth Project.
+She hopes that her research work will help connect and benefit the women on campus.
 Basma hopes to expand her research to focus on peoples’ psychological well being.
 She is a member of the NJIT XC/TF team and is a volunteer EMT for West Essex First Aid Squad.

 Jeremy Birnholtz, Northwestern University Social Media Lab

 Brian J. Bowe, Western Washington University